Wickwood-LLC/link_iframe_formatter/README.txt

 Defines a formatter that renders a link like an iframe

-This module has been sponsored by <a href="http://ateneatech.com" title="Atenea tech">Atenea tech</a>.
+This module has been sponsored by [Atenea tech](http://ateneatech.com

 Requires:
 ---------